infomark-org/infomark-docs/docs/content/guides/overview.md

 ```

 This will make InfoMark try to speak to the database, rabbitMQ and redis from the docker-compose setup.
 It will also test if it can save uploads.
+You will probably get the feedback, that a privacy statement file does not exists.
+We ship one example of a privacy statement in german.

 If everything is green, start the server by